Arekushi/drakengard-3-pt-br-translation/README.en.md

 <br><br>

 ## How to help with the translation?
-Look in the `texts` folder and check the files in the `translation` folder (where the translation is).
-Make your changes and make a **pull request**, be clear about why you decided on such changes and based on that it will be approved or not.
+You can review the localized texts in [`texts/translation`][translation] (where the translation is stored).
+Make your edits/improvements and submit a **pull request**, clearly explaining why you made those changes — they will be reviewed and approved accordingly.

 If you’d like to discuss this further, feel free to reach out on my Discord server or through my social media channels below:
 <p align="center">